Python and Artificial Intelligence(AI) – How do they relate?

-The data collected was feeded to a centralized cloud database where daily emotional quotient within the bay, or even the entire office could be retrieved at the click of a button either through android device or desktop.
+The data collected was fed to a centralised cloud database where daily emotional quotient within the bay or even the entire office could be retrieved at the click of a button either through an android device or desktop.

-Developers are making gradual progress in analyzing further complex points on facial emotions and mine more details with the help of deep learning algorithms and machine learning which can help analyze individual employee performance and help in proper employee/team feedback.
+Developers are making gradual progress in analysing further complex points on facial emotions and mine more details with the help of deep learning algorithms and machine learning which can help analyse individual employee performance and support in proper employee/team feedback.

-Python plays an important role in Artificial Intelligence by providing it with good frameworks like scikit-learn: machine learning in Python, which fulfills almost every need in this field and D3.js – Data-Driven Documents in JS, which is one of the most powerful and easy-to-use tools for visualization.
+Python plays a vital role in AI coding language by providing it with good frameworks like scikit-learn: machine learning in Python, which fulfils almost every need in this field and D3.js – Data-Driven Documents in JS, which is one of the most powerful and easy-to-use tools for visualisation.

 Other than frameworks, its fast prototyping makes it an important language not to be ignored.
 AI needs a lot of research, and hence it is necessary not to require a 500 KB boilerplate code in Java to test a new hypothesis, which will never finish the project.
 In Python, almost every idea can be quickly validated through 20-30 lines of code (same for JS with libs).
 Therefore, it is a pretty useful language for the sake of AI.